OpenNebula/addon-lxdone/Image.md

 ### Tips
 - When using *sudo* as a non-root user inside a container you will likely receive *sudo: no tty present and no askpass program specified*.
 When appending -S to sudo this gets fixed.
 It would be a good idea to create an alias.
 - using *su* behaves abnormally too, but the fix for this is not that comfortable.
-You can find info about this [here](<!-- link a stgraber + dann1 -->)
+Refer to [this lxd issue](https://github.com/lxc/lxd/issues/3218)
 - This strange behaviour occurs when entering by *lxc exec*, when you log by ssh things work normal.
 - When login occurs via svncterm (which is the same as *lxc exec*), entering backspace key prints *^H* instead of deleting the last character.
 Replace *ERASECHAR       0177* by *ERASECHAR       010* in **/etc/login.defs** to correct this.
 Ctrl+U keybinding deletes the whole line in the login prompt.

 ### Modify LXD-metadata
 In order to populate **/etc/hosts** and **/etc/hostname** inside the container managed by OpenNebula.
 We'll need to modify container metadata.

-Replace
+In **/var/lib/lxd/lxdone/metadata.yaml** replace

 ```
         "/etc/hostname": {